Marketing analytics audit services and quick diagnostics

 How do we get rid of spreadsheets in marketing reporting?

-Is this an attribution audit, dashboard audit, or data foundation audit?
+Is this an attribution audit, dashboard audit, data foundation audit, or AI-readiness diagnostic?

 Can an audit cover CRM, GA4, ad platforms, and warehouse data together?